 Plan to Trot into Happiness with the Creekside Trail Rides Offered by the West Yellowstone Rodeo

-This next adventure is one for kids 6 and older, giving your entire family the opportunity to ride into the future with the Creekside Trail Rides offered by the West Yellowstone Rodeo.
+This next adventure is one for kids 6 and older, allowing your entire family to ride into the future with the Creekside Trail Rides offered by the West Yellowstone Rodeo.
 Open for trail rides six days a week, they are closed on Sundays, the rides cost $50 per person and promise to be your favorite part of your Montana adventure.
-Wagon rides may be a little better for families with young children, costing $30 for adults 12 and up and $20 for kids 3-11, the wagon rides don’t have any limitations on age and costs nothing for kids 2 and under.
+Wagon rides may be a little better for families with young children, costing $30 for adults 12 and up and $20 for kids 3-11.
+The wagon rides don’t have any limitations on age and cost nothing for kids 2 and under.
 The Rodeo does offer combo tickets so you can enjoy the rodeo and the rides at a discounted price or you can participate in each separately; either experience will make memories you and your children will cherish forever.

 Plan to Visit the Park